 Hunstanton Railway terminus.

-The Hunstanton Line is the most local of Norfolks closed lines to me and I have enjoyed finding all of what remains to this day.
+The King's Lynn to Hunstanton Railway Line is the most local of Norfolks closed railway lines to me and & I have enjoyed finding all of what remains to this day.

-Even Including the Cuts and the bruises and all the arguments with some of the overgrown parts as well.
+Even Including the Cuts and the bruises and all the arguments with some of the overgrown parts of this long lost line as well.

 The King's Lynn Hunstanton Railway Past & present webpage covers the history of the Kings Lynn to Hunstanton line with various pictures from before and after the sad closure of the line in May 1969 .